• <Helps for GetStart>

 The invoke function evaluates the string expression function_name at runtime, not compile-time.
 In the function's first version, zero, one, or more arguments are provided directly at compile-time.
 At runtime, the arguments are checked against the function's parameters, and if they are compatible, the function call is executed.

 The function's second version, using named arguments, allows arguments to be passed using the string expression arguments_json.
 This text is a JSON string containing the arguments to the function.
-In this version, only numeric, string, and list arguments can be provided.
-List arguments must be provided as JSON arrays.
+This string is evaluated as an object, with each of the object's names matched with the name of a function parameter, and the value is bound to that parameter using the rules for representing symbols in JSON.

 Return Value